paulehoffman/dns-over-http-ideas/initial-ideas.md

 Extensions appear in the body.
 If a body is sent, the GET must have a Content-Type header.
 Define at least one content type for the body (JSON, as a dict) so others can model it.

+[mcmanus - don't send GET with body.
+Its technically allowed but in practice will give you problems by surprising other elements.
+The only reason you might entertain it would be to allow caching, but no cache in its right mind is going to save and compare request bodies as cache keys anyhow.
+Go POST imo if this can't be encoded in the URI (which would be preferable).]

 ### Response